Graham Jones (politician): Parliamentary career

-By November 2017, Jones was Chair of the All Party Parliamentary Group on Venezuela, and argued in favour of support for the opposition in Venezuela.
+By November 2017, Jones was Chair of the All Party Parliamentary Group on Venezuela, and argued for support for the opposition in Venezuela.

-Jones also established the influential All Party Parliamentary Group, Transport Across the North.
-A dedicated cross-party forum to promote discussion and investment in all modes of transport across the North of England and to provide better opportunities for MPs representing Northern constituencies to meet with senior officials and receive briefings from Transport for the North.
+Jones also established the All Party Parliamentary Group, Transport Across the North, a dedicated cross-party forum to promote discussion and investment in all modes of transport across the North of England and to provide better opportunities for MPs representing Northern constituencies to meet with senior officials and receive relevant briefings.
 Jones was elected as Chair to campaign to fight for fair resources across the North.

 He was chair of the Committees on Arms Export Controls in the 57th parliament defeating the Conservative MP for North East Hampshire, Ranil Jayawardena MP.
 As Chair, Jones raised the 'forgotten war' in Yemen as well as raising serious concerns about China.
-Jones also set up the Labour Friends of Yemen at their request of the Yemeni diaspora in the UK and became its first Chair.
+Jones set up the Labour Friends of Yemen and became its first Chair.

-In 2017, Jones was also elected to the Defence Select Committee.
-Jones was a strong advocate for increased defence spending and defending Eastern Europe and The Caucasus's against threats from Russia.
+In 2017, Jones was elected to the Defence Select Committee.
+Jones was a strong advocate for increased defence spending and for defending Eastern Europe and the Caucasus against threats from Russia.

-Jones was also one of 6 Labour MPs elected by the Parliamentary Labour Party to the Parliamentary Committee which meets weekly in private with the Leader and Deputy Leader of the Labour Party.
+Jones was one of six Labour MPs elected by the Parliamentary Labour Party to the Parliamentary Committee which meets weekly in private with the Leader and Deputy Leader of the Labour Party.
 He was also elected as Chair of the Labour Parliamentary Committee on Culture Media and Sport.

 In 2019, Jones was elected as a Parliamentary representative to the OSCE (Organization for Security and Co-operation in Europe).

 He lost his seat at the general election of 2019.
-His successor, Sara Britcliffe is the daughter of Peter Britcliffe, with whom as councillors he'd had taken legal action over false allegations regarding Jones' property interests.
-After the result had been declared, Jones said, "Obviously, I am disappointed but...
+His Conservative successor, Sara Britcliffe, is the daughter of Peter Britcliffe, the councillor against whom he previously took legal action.
+After the election result had been declared, Jones said, "Obviously, I am disappointed but...
 I'm pleased that I went straight from a factory to a frontbencher."

-Jones posted a video about his last day in Parliament.

 Life after Parliament

-After the election, Britcliffe was photographed in a nightclub wearing a t-shirt with Jones' picture printed on mocking him.
+After the election, Sara Britcliffe was photographed in a nightclub wearing a t-shirt with Jones' picture printed on it mocking him.
 Jones described it as "childish behaviour”.

-Jones' stated he wanted to help local charities and stay involved with the local Labour Party.
-He stated that he is "100 per cent" committed to standing to become Hyndburn's next MP, insisting he has "unfinished business".
+Jones said that he wanted to help local charities and stay involved with the local Labour Party.
+He stated that he was "100 per cent" committed to standing to become Hyndburn's next MP, insisting he has "unfinished business".
+In March 2023, he was reselected as Labour's prospective parliamentary candidate for the Haslingden and Hyndburn constituency; however, on 13 February 2024 he was suspended by Labour, following reports of comments he made about the Gaza war.
+Jones said Britons who go to Israel to fight for the Israel Defense Forces "should be locked up".

+Jones was readmitted at the end of May 2024.

 Personal life

-Jones' partner is Kimberley Whitehead.
+Jones' partner is Kimberley Whitehead, with whom he has a daughter.
 He was previously married and has one son.
-He also has a daughter with Whitehead.

-He is a lifelong supporter of Blackburn Rovers, and attends games at Accrington Stanley.
-The chairman of Accrington Stanley, Ilyas Khan, played an active role in supporting Jones' 2010 election campaign.
+He is a lifelong supporter of Blackburn Rovers, and also attends games at Accrington Stanley.
+The latter's chairman, Ilyas Khan, played an active role in Jones' 2010 election campaign.